harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 Depending on the version of VirtualBox you use, the setup may vary slightly from the instructions below.
 At a high level, setting up your VM in VirtualBox entails importing the provided OVA file, which contains the disk image for the Linux distribution we'll be using, and then setting up the network configuration so that your VM can talk to your local machine (SSH), and the outside world (Github, Google, etc.).
 You can read more about the particular settings below `here`__.

 - `Download VirtualBox`__.
-    - macOS M-chip users must instead download the `developer preview`__, as VirtualBox does not maintain a mainline release.
 - Open VirtualBox.
 - Set up a host-only network:
-    - In VirtualBox preferences, under "Network", go to "Host-only" and click the green add button.
+    - In the network manager ("File->Host Network Manager..." or "File->Tools->Network"), go to "Host-only Networks" and click the green add button.
-    - This may also be under "File->Host Network Manager..."
-    - Right-click the newly-created network (will have a default name like ``vboxnet0`` or ``HostNetwork``) and click "Edit".
+    - Right-click the newly-created network (will have a default name like ``vboxnet0`` or ``HostNetwork``) and click "Edit", if the properties box isn't there already.
     - Enter the following settings:
         - IPv4 Address: 192.168.26.1
         - IPv4 Network Mask: 255.255.255.0